 Physical Locations: Chicago

 Editor’s Notes: RSVP Gallery is one of Chicago’s finest sneaker retailers, and not just because it was started by Don C, Virgil Abloh, and Marc Moran.
 As the name suggests, it sees itself as an elevated shopping experience, which certainly rings true at its physical location in the Windy City.
-And the retailer has managed to translate that high-end gallery/boutique feel to its online store.
+And the retailer has managed to translate that high-end gallery/boutique feel that elevates it past other sneakers websites.

 Although the selection isn’t as vast as ones you’ll find in other stores, the sneakers on offer have a curated feel to them.
 Brands range from Fear of God and Raf Simons x adidas to mainline Nike and Converse.
 In addition, RSVP Gallery stocks some of the most limited releases, such as the recent YEEZY Boost 700 Wave Runner and ACRONYM x Nike Air Presto Mid.